Transmission constraint management

 Constraint management requirement notifications 2019

 East Midlands July 2019

-The purpose of the initiative is to consider Loss of Main (LoM) protection and their settings in line with EREC G59 standards.
+The purpose of the initiative is to bring Loss of Main (LoM) protection devices and their settings in line with EREC G59 standards.
 The aim being to reduce the risk of inadvertent tripping and reduce system balancing issues by giving National Grid ESO greater latitude with regards to system Rate of Change of Frequency (RoCoF) limits.
 This will ultimately increase the security of the system and reduce balancing costs.

-Pending approval by Ofgem, it will be a requirement of the Distribution Code that all owners of generation installed prior to February 2018, and where the generation equipment is not type-tested, to comply with new setting requirements for the interface protection in accordance with EREC G59.
-Owners of generation will have to comply with the Distribution Code and have until May 2022 to comply with these modified interface protection requirements.
-After that date owners who have not made the change will be the subject of an enforcement programme.
+It is a requirement of the Distribution Code that all owners of generation installed prior to February 2018, and where the generation equipment is not type-tested, comply with new setting requirements for the interface protection in accordance with EREC G59.
+Owners of generation sites must comply with the Distribution Code and have until September 2022 to comply with these modified interface protection requirements.
+After that date owners who have not made the necessary changes may be subject to an enforcement programme.

 Scotland Enhanced Reactive 2019

 A tender has been launched for Enhanced Reactive Service in Scotland.
 The tender is to allow the Electricity System Operator to access reactive power capability beyond Grid Code Obligations.
 In this tender the focus is on reactive capability available when active power output is less than 20% of the rated active power output of the unit.